-Rupert’s residency programme is dedicated to local and international practitioners and thinkers (such as artists, writers, curators, researchers, cultural managers and academics), providing them with the opportunity to live and work in Vilnius from 1 to 3 months while developing individual projects and immersing themselves in the region’s contemporary art field.
+Rupert’s residency programme is calling local and international practitioners and thinkers (artists, writers, curators, researchers, cultural managers and academics) willing to live and work in Vilnius from 1 to 3 months (between 1 January 2022 and 31 December 2022) developing individual or collaborative projects, reflection and research while immersing themselves in the region’s contemporary art field.

 Prospective residents are encouraged to specify whether their intended proposal is more research-based or oriented towards a production-based project, requiring particular materials or utilities.
-They should consider and indicate in their application the desired length of their residency dependent on how they would like to use their time.
+They should consider and indicate in their application the desired length of their residency and the reasons for choosing this particular time frame.

-Located in the picturesque area of Valakampiai in Vilnius and only a short distance from the city’s flourishing cultural center, Rupert is set by the river Neris and a small river beach, surrounded by peaceful fields and a forest.
-The three residency studios are located in a recently constructed building called Pakrantė, designed by award-winning Lithuanian architect, Audrius Ambrasas.
-Pakrantė was founded as an arts incubator and houses a number of creative industries.
-Each resident is provided with a studio space and mezzanine (approximately 52 sq m.) to be used as a production and research space during the residency.
+Located in the picturesque area of Valakampiai in Vilnius and only a short distance from the lively city centre.
+Rupert is set by the river Neris and a small beach, surrounded by peaceful fields and a forest.
+The three residency studios are located in a building designed by award-winning Lithuanian architect, Audrius Ambrasas.
+The facility houses a number of creative industries, including Rupert.
+Each resident is provided with a studio space with a mezzanine (approximately 52 sq m.) to be used as a production and research space during the residency.
 The studio is fully furnished and equipped with WiFi.
 The building also houses a reading room, conference room and a kitchen, all of which are open for residents’ use.

-Rupert supports the resident with a studio, utilities, curatorial support (a minimum of 2 studio visits or feedback sessions per month), provides administrative support and facilitates access to required contacts, tools, materials and information for research and production.
+Rupert provides residents the following: furnished studios, curatorial support, a minimum of 2 studio visits or feedback sessions, administrative help, access to required contacts (when possible), tools, materials and information for research and production.

-Individual residencies can last from 1 to 3 months or longer in exceptional cases.
-Residents are asked to propose their preferred duration of stay and if accepted this can be negotiated according to studio availability and schedule.
+Individual residencies can last from 1 to 3 months.
+Residents are asked to propose their preferred duration of stay and, if accepted, this can be negotiated according to studio availability and schedule.
 Artist collectives of up to 3-4 persons can apply to an individual residency spot.